emaverick2001/PersonalPortfolio/src/content/blog/obsidian-and-plain-text.md

 Tools built for the web also make it easy to support mobile clients, as the application will run in most environments with a browser.

-The alternative to the implementing data semantics on a server is pre-processing the data on the client: indexing the files in your project to improve search speed, or in the case of Obsidian, enumerating links and tags.
+The alternative to implementing data semantics on a server is pre-processing the data on the client: indexing the files in your project to improve search speed, or in the case of Obsidian, enumerating links and tags.
 I started thinking about this after seeing part of rwxrob's zettlekasten, and what looks